Wessex Access for All schemes

 Photo-realistic visualisation

-Network Rail is working with South Western Railway and the London Borough of Merton to deliver the enhancements, with the council making a substantial funding contribution towards the scheme.
+We collaborated with South Western Railway (SWR) and the London Borough of Merton Council to deliver the enhancements, with the Council making a £690,000 contribution towards the £11.4 million scheme.

 Stoneleigh